mobilejazz/Pompeu/README.md

 - **UITextField**: localizing the *text* and *placeholder* property.
 - **UISegmentedControl**: localizing all segments titles.

-**Note**: Pompeu do not perform any localization if an attributedText has been set.

 ## Working with Localization Prefixes

 Use the `Pompeu` class to configure the localization prefixes.
 A prefix is used to define which strings must be localized and which don't.
 The `Pompeu` object has a property (array) called `localizationPrefixes` which by default is empty.
 This means that all strings will be localized.